Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Challenges and Opportunities

+\paragraph{Vertical expansion beyond unit testing} While unit testing is the current focus, the reasoning capabilities of LLMs are well-suited for higher-level testing.
+In integration testing, LLMs can analyze interactions between multiple modules to generate sequence diagrams and corresponding tests.
+In system testing, they can translate end-to-end user journeys into automated scripts using tools like Selenium or Appium.
+Non-functional testing such as security and performance also presents huge opportunities.
+For instance, LLMs can be fine-tuned to generate exploit test cases that specifically target known vulnerability patterns serving as automated witnesses for security flaws~\cite{antal2025leveraging}.

+\paragraph{Horizontal expansion across domains} General-purpose models often perform poorly on specialized languages or domains due to the scarcity of relevant training data.
+To address generalization issues, we need specialized models or fine-tuning methods for specific domains.
+This includes creating benchmarks and datasets for languages like Rust~\cite{cheng2025rug} and C++~\cite{bhargava2024cpp} and domains like autonomous driving~\cite{wang2025fine} and finance~\cite{xue2024llm4fin}.
+In education, LLM-based testing can revolutionize grading by generating comprehensive test suites that uncover subtle student errors providing personalized feedback~\cite{zheng2025automatic, alkafaween2025automating, sarsa2022automatic, kumar2024using}.
+Elhayany et al.~\cite{elhayany2025empowering} further demonstrated that tools like GPT-4o-mini can assist educators in creating comprehensive test suites for programming exercises, reducing workload while ensuring edge case coverage.
+Additionally, for dynamic languages like Python, frameworks like TypeTest leverage RAG to retrieve type information and usage examples significantly improving test generation for untyped codebases~\cite{liu2025llm}.

-Future opportunities lie in creating sophisticated \textbf{human-machine collaborative workflows} directly integrated into development environments.
+\paragraph{Human-machine collaborative workflows} Addressing the challenges of poor maintainability and the need to root test generation in high-level intent has given rise to a paradigm where human expertise is augmented rather than replaced.
+Future opportunities lie in creating sophisticated collaborative workflows directly integrated into development environments.
 This moves beyond simple code completion, evolving into interactive, chat-based systems.
-For example, a developer can provide high-level intent, such as "test error handling for invalid inputs," and the LLM generates a set of candidate tests.
-The developer then refines these candidates through conversational feedback, a process whose effectiveness has been demonstrated by frameworks like TestSpark~\cite{sapozhnikov2024testspark} and TICODER~\cite{lahiri2022interactive}.
-Additionally, LLMs can act as readability enhancers, automatically refactoring obscure tests generated by traditional tools into maintainable code with meaningful variable names and comments, a capability empirically validated by developers~\cite{gay2023improving, deljouyi2024leveraging}.
-The ultimate goal is a collaborative paradigm where LLMs handle the tedious 80\% of test creation, allowing developers to focus on the critical 20\% that requires deep insight.
+For example, a developer can provide high-level intent, and the LLM generates a set of candidate tests which the developer then refines through conversational feedback~\cite{sapozhnikov2024testspark}.
+Lahiri et al.~\cite{lahiri2022interactive} emphasized the value of interactive workflows, showing that incorporating user feedback into the generation loop significantly improves the correctness of generated tests compared to one-shot generation.
+Additionally, LLMs can act as readability enhancers, automatically refactoring obscure tests generated by traditional tools into maintainable code with meaningful variable names and comments~\cite{gay2023improving, deljouyi2024leveraging}.